githubscientist/re-fsdcwetb23/README.md

 ### useRef

 - We can use useRef in two ways:
   1. To access DOM elements directly.
+  2. To store mutable values that do not cause re-renders when changed.
+But the value is persistent across renders.